 Alternating layers of shale and bentonite represent episodes of volcanic activity from the west coast of North America, primarily from Montana.
 Bentonite is formed by heat and compaction of volcanic ash.
 Volcanic ash settled onto the sea floor while small particles of sediment that make up the shale began to accumulate on top of the volcanic ash, forming the alternating layers.

 The remains of dead and dying organisms sink down to the seafloor.
 If the circumstances are ideal, (rapid burial with no oxygen) the skeletal remains may be preserved and turned into a fossil.

 Particles settle down, covering the specimen.
 Over millions of years, the specimen is buried by these tiny particles forming a rock.
-It is not until a geological event such as glacial movement or climatic change occurs that the buried fossil may be exposed to the elements.
+It is not until a geological event, such as a glacial movement or climatic change occurring that the buried fossil may be exposed to these elements.